1960: Hoang Le Kha, NVA cadre

 Around noon of February 1, 1968, in the opening days of the communist Tet Offensive, South Vietnamese General Nguyen Ngoc Loan summarily executed a Viet Cong prisoner on the streets of Saigon — and photographer Eddie Adams captured perhaps the war’s most unforgettable image.

 An American cameraman also captured it in on celluloid.
-Caution: The last few seconds of this clip show … well, a man being shot in the head at point-blank range.
+Caution: This clip shows … well, a man being shot in the head at point-blank range.

 Though the image brought Adams the Pulitzer Prize, he would express discomfort with it later in life, and eulogized General Loan in Time magazine when he died in the U.S. in 1998.